frankieroberto/accordion/README.md

 By default, the javascript just defines an `Accordion` function, and doesn’t do anything else.

-To set up an accordion, you just need to initialized a new `Accordion` object with a reference to an element, eg:
+To set up an accordion, you just need to initialize a new `Accordion` object with a reference to an element, eg:

 ```javascript